 Taxes for business can be overwhelming and stressful when you do not understand them.
 There are a lot of different kinds of taxes; Sales Tax, Income Tax, Self Employment Tax, and even Payroll Tax!
-I hear from creative entrepreneurs all the time that taxes get really confusing and it is completely understandable.
-I’m going to go through the five taxes every creative entrepreneur should know so you can handle taxes like a pro!
+I hear from photographers all the time that taxes get really confusing and it is completely understandable.
+I’m going to go through the five taxes every photographer should know so you can handle taxes like a pro!

 The first tax we are going to cover is Federal Income Tax.
 This is a federal tax imposed on your income.
 This is paid to the IRS, and this is something that you file annually every year on that little form called the 1040, that you’re probably familiar with or you’ve heard of before.